vivian-bb/littledumpling-marketplace/README.md

 ##### R7 Identification of the problem you are trying to solve by building this particular marketplace app.

-The small restaurant who doesn't able has their own website, but they also have marketing requirements and the platform they can show to customers their food and cultures.
+The small restaurants have difficult times during COVID, there is no customers but they still want to provid food for families.
+Our website helps clients to finding their favorite dishes and buy them.

-#####R8 Why is it a problem that needs solving?
+##### R8 Why is it a problem that needs solving?

 LittleFeimiDumplings is a simple app that provides services for small restaurants who sell dumplings and the people who love to eat dumplings.
 The restaurant can introduce the signature dishes and the inspiration of themselves.
 The app also functions so that clients can make a booking request, they can explore dumplings and other traditional food from the restaurant and order the food online.
 The app will solve the problem that the different culture restaurant can introduce their food and traditional online, the people who love to eat dumplings can also have more information and experience about that kind of food.
 They will have more choices when they want to trying different kinds of dumplings or restaurants.

 ##### R9 A link (URL) to your deployed app (i.e. website)